Is Aluminum A Metal Or Metalloid

 Examining Aluminum's Chemical Behavior

 Aluminum also reacts with acids and bases, although the reaction with bases is generally more vigorous.
 This amphoteric behavior (reacting with both acids and bases) is sometimes cited as evidence that aluminum has some metalloid characteristics.
-However, many metals can exhibit amphoteric behavior under certain conditions, so this is not sufficient to classify aluminum as a metalloid.
+Even so, many metals can exhibit amphoteric behavior under certain conditions, so this is not sufficient to classify aluminum as a metalloid.
 The predominant chemical behavior of aluminum is that of a metal.

 Comparing Aluminum to Other Elements